ajaypro/Daily-Learnings/android/BitMaps.md

    * Glide initially looks into memory cache if image is not found it looks into disk cache( file system) and finally makes a n/w call and keeps a copy in disk cache and memory cache so that it displays it quicker in the rendered view, thus avoiding slow rendering of images into the view.
+   * Memory Cache stores the images interanally with its respectice url as a key and image as its value.
+   * When user moves from FragmentA to Fragment B and fragmentA is destroyed when the user returns to fragmentB then it uses memory cache to get the image, in case if the application is killed and when user reopens the app again then its uses disk cache or makes a n/w call based on image availability, as the memory cache will be erased.